Education, Licensure and Certification (4)

 B.S.: Electrical Engineering, University of Missouri-Columbia 1985

-Dr. Steve Williams is chair of the Electrical Engineering and Computer Science Department at MSOE.
+Dr. Steve Williams is the vice president of campus infrastructure.
+He formerly served as chair of the Electrical Engineering and Computer Science Department at MSOE.
 His areas of specialization include control systems design, design engineering, electromechanical systems, sensor technologies, power electronics, and digital signal processing.
 He joined the faculty at MSOE in 2002 and served as the electrical engineering program director before being promoted to department chairperson.
 Dr. Williams is an ABET program evaluator and has been very involved with the American Society of Engineering Education and the Institute for Electrical and Electronics Engineers.

 Areas of Expertise (5)

 American Society of Engineering Education, 2014

 Electrical and Computer Engineering Department Heads Association (with Owe Petersen and Jörg Mossbrucker), 2009

 Energy Conversion and Conservation Division, American Society of Engineering Education, 2006

 - American Society for Engineering Education (ASEE) : Member, Electrical & Computer Engineering, First Year Programs, Energy Conversion and Conservation Divisions